Sharpiro/tor_py/docs/notes.md

 * 5.5.1 has redundant paragraph
 * some libraries like nacl compute shared secret differently
 * when sending a created2 cell, if an invalid ntor onion key is sent, the server doesn't send back an error, only after the auth is computed would you know there is an issue
+* 0.3.
+Ciphers
+  * What does it mean "We also require AES256" right after saying "we use 128-bit AES in counter mode"
+  * May want to clarify that you use 256 bit keys instead

 ## Questions